 P11D Explained: tips for completing your P11D

 A P11D is a form used to report benefits given by employers.
-It must be submitted to HMRC by the employer every year for each member of staff (including directors) that receives certain benefits and expenses considered taxable by HMRC.
+It must be submitted to HMRC by the employer every year for each member of staff (including directors) that receives certain taxable benefits and expenses.
 This could include company cars or vans, private healthcare or season ticket loans, for example.

-The benefit values shown on the form enable HMRC to review the employee’s tax affairs for the relevant year to check that the correct amount of tax has been paid.
+The benefit values shown on the form allow HMRC to review the employee’s tax affairs to check that the correct amount of tax has been paid.
 It also allows them to update an individual’s tax code for the following year so that regular tax deductions will be closer to the expected overall liability.

-Where an employer chooses to ‘payroll’ the benefits of employees (if possible, as some benefits cannot currently be payrolled), i.e. tax them along with employees’ monthly/weekly pay, these benefits do not need to be recorded on a P11D form.
+If an employer chooses to ‘payroll’ some benefits of employees and tax them along with employees’ monthly or weekly pay, these benefits do not need to be recorded on a P11D form.

-The forms must be submitted to HMRC by 6 July annually and, in addition, the employer is also required to complete and return the P11D(b) which calculates employer Class 1A national insurance contributions which is due on certain benefits.
+The forms must be submitted to HMRC by 6 July every year.
+In addition, employers are also required to complete and return the P11D(b), which calculates employer Class 1A national insurance contributions which is due on certain benefits.
 There are penalties for filing late or incorrect P11Ds.
 As of March 2023, HMRC no longer accepts paper P11D filings – all submissions must be made online.

 A copy of the P11D form should also be given to the employee to enable them to complete their income tax return, review their tax deductions and/or allow them to prepare claims for tax relief.

-1. When reporting benefits to do with events, remember
+When reporting staff benefits to do with events, remember:

-2. For the events exemption to apply, it must be a formal annual function, not just, say, an informal drink.
+• For the events exemption to apply, it must be a formal annual function, not just, say, an informal drink

-3. Informal events such as an externally hosted zoom quiz for staff may fall within the ‘trivial’ benefits rules.
+• Informal events such as an externally hosted zoom quiz for staff may fall within the ‘trivial’ benefits rules

-The statutory exemption from tax and NIC for trivial benefits costing £50 or less means there is no need to report qualifying ‘trivial’ benefits on P11D forms.
-Many employers have started to give small items to staff (for example, at Christmas instead of a staff event) so it is important to make sure that the exemption applies.
+Trivial benefits costing £50 or less are exempt from tax and NIC, which means there is no need to report qualifying ‘trivial’ benefits on P11D forms.
+Many employers have started to give small items to staff (for example, at Christmas instead of a staff event), so it is important to make sure that the exemption applies.

-There are four qualifying conditions that must all be met:
+There are four qualifying conditions that must all be met for a trivial benefit to be exempt:

 • The benefit is not cash or a cash voucher